 HealthePeople is a community strategy guided by and aligned with the Institute of Medicine (IOM) recommendations.
 IOM provides a way of viewing the health system's performance through the eyes of people themselves.
-What people want from a high performing health and long-term care system is that they are "staying healthy", "getting better", "living with illness or disability" or "coping with the end of life."
+IOM's quality reports have six aims for a high performing health system.
+They stress it should be safe, effective, person/patientcentered, timely, efficient, and equitable.
+What people want from a high performing health and long-term care system is that they are "staying healthy", "getting better", "living well with illness or disability" and/or "coping well with the end of life."
 Some people may experience more than one of these at the same time.
-IOM's quality reports have six aims for a high performing health system.
-They stress it should be safe, effective, person/patient-centered, timely, efficient, and equitable.